danielpetterson/probGLSAlgorithm/README.md

 <div id="dependencies" class="section level2">
 <h2>Dependencies</h2>
 <p>I attempted to minimise the number of dependencies used unless they showed a clear benefit such as <code>terra</code>/<code>tidyterra</code> which are significantly faster than the <code>raster</code> alternatives.
 A handful of operations were problematic to get working in base R so <code>dplyr</code> was required.
 This seemed a reasonable trade off as the tidyverse has continued support and most R users would already have <code>dplyr</code> installed.
 I opted to use the base R piping function instead of the more commonly seen <code>magrittr</code> pipe which does mean that a more recent version of R is required.

+Feel free to reach out to me if you have any questions.
 </p>
 <div id="refs" class="references csl-bib-body hanging-indent">
 <div id="ref-merkel2016probabilistic" class="csl-entry">